 During your treatment

 I have been mandated to wear both mask and visor (this is the mask I’m currently wearing).
 I’ll also be wearing a uniform that will only have been worn inside my room.
 The clothes and shoes I arrive to clinic in will be removed before I enter and sealed in a plastic box.
+I am also doing Lateral Flow tests twice a week.

 I know that some clients like to chat during sessions and we can still do that, but I’ve noticed that talking behind a mask and visor does get rather hot and damp at times, so I’m going to try to talk a little less than I normally do in these situations.
-I will become a master of the head nod I think!

 After your session